openfoodfoundation/openfoodnetwork/docker/README.md

 # Docker Scripts

-## What's the point?
-* Setting up the Open Food Network app on your local machine is quick and easy with the aid of Docker.
-* Docker provides a common virtual environment available to all developers and resolves the infamous "but it works on my machine" problem.
+Docker is intended to provide a common virtual environment available to all developers.
+Please note that it is not commonly used by developers at this time.
-* Use the scripts in this directory to execute tasks in Docker.
-Please note that these scripts are intended to be executed from this app's root directory (/openfoodnetwork).
-These scripts allow you to bypass the need to keep typing "docker compose run web".

 ## Limitations
 1. The docker environment can't directly control your host system browser, which means that browser specs (under `/spec/system/`) and email previews will not work.
 You may be able to find a solution with [this article](https://evilmartians.com/chronicles/system-of-a-test-setting-up-end-to-end-rails-testing).
 If so, please contribute!